Feta and pesto pasta bake

 9. Finally, add the cooked prawns and coriander, stir through for about 2 minutes, or until the prawns are just cooked.

-10. Serve the prawn mixture on the bed of rice and add a little fresh coriander on top.
+10. Serve the prawn mixture on the bed of rice and add a little fresh coriander on top and the sliced lemon.

 Nutrition information